the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 That way, you give both parties a shot at closing the deal, rather than leading to surprise, confusion, and mutual disappointment.

-## 🥳 The good news: I secured 3 fantastic offers within 10 days!
+## 🥳 The good news: I landed a new role!

+After 10 intense days of interviews, I was lucky to have a few great options to choose from.

 And as it turns out, I ultimately accepted a 🪃 offer back to my old home at Workday. 😉